• Skip to primary navigation

 Jump to Recipe Print Recipe

-A collage of photos of brow sugar syrup with text overlay "Brown sugar syrup for boba and drinks".
-A photo of brow sugar syrup with text overlay "Brown sugar syrup for boba and drinks".
+A collage of photos of brown sugar syrup with text overlay "Brown sugar syrup for boba and drinks"."

 Cooked boba coated with brown sugar syrup in a glass jar.